Tips for Buying a Property in As-Is Condition

 Why Might a House Be Sold As-Is?

-The most common reason in the current housing market is the home is a foreclosure, or a bank REO; that is, it has been repossessed by the lender and is Real Estate Owned.
+The most common reason for a home being advertised in this condition may be because the home is a foreclosure, or a bank REO; that is, it has been repossessed by the lender and is Real Estate Owned.
 Foreclosures are almost always sold as-is, and due to the fact that the lender has never occupied the actual house, they are often not aware of the intricacies that may typically be required on a seller's disclosure.
 Relatives may sell properties they have inherited in "estate condition" because they are in a hurry to settle an estate and don't want to spend money on a house they have no financial or emotional interest in.
 Finally, a seller simply may not have the time, money or desire to deal with making repairs, and may be willing to take a significant cut in proceeds to avoid the extra effort.

 Is a Foreclosure Always Listed As-Is?